ProjectCS7641/CS7641-Group8-final.github.io/index.md

 ### INTRODUCTION

-With Machine learning outperforming humans in various games like Atari and Go, we were curious to explore how big a challenge is a logic-based number game Sudoku[1,2].
-Logic-based games like Sudoku have been shown to help delay neurological disorders like Alzheimer’s and dementia.
-However, the game is easy to learn but hard to master.
+With Machine learning outperforming humans in a variety of games like Atari and Go, we were curious to explore how big a challenge is the logic based number game - Sudoku[1,2].
+This is one of the games that are easy to learn but hard to master.
+Interestingly, logic based games like Sudoku have been shown to help delay neurological disorders like Alzheimer’s and dementia.

 ### PROBLEM DEFINITION

 The object of Sudoku is to fill out each puzzle with numbers 1-9 in a way that we only use each number once in each row, column, and a grid of the puzzle.
 In solving Sudoku, players rely on both the temporal and position dependency between the board numbers [3].
 Based on these facts, we decide to solve the Sudoku using different machine learning methods like Convolutional Neural Network (CNN) and a deep Q learning approach.
 The purpose of the proposal is to use Machine Learning to solve a Sudoku puzzle.
 The pipeline of the problem involves using an unsupervised algorithm to detect digits and further feeding the recognized digits to deep learning models, which would be trained to solve the puzzle.

 ![](fig_overview.PNG "Flowchart of proposed method: A handwriting recogniser (Unsupervised) feeding into a sudoku solver (Supervised).")